Buildstarted/buildstarted.com/_posts/2012-08-02-this-is-parrot.md

     }

 Note the ul element is followed by an optional id and optional class declarations.
-There's an additional <code style='display:inline;'>(PhoneNumbers) parameter.
-This tells us that the ul is bound to the model property <code style='display:inline;'>PhoneNumbers.
-Since the model property is <code style='display:inline;'>IEnumerable the engine automatically loops over the child template and applies the current enumerable element to it.
+There's an additional `(PhoneNumbers)` parameter.
+This tells us that the ul is bound to the model property `PhoneNumbers`.
+Since the model property is `IEnumerable` the engine automatically loops over the child template and applies the current enumerable element to it.
 If we had a model like the following:

     new {
          PhoneNumbers =